 Given that more than half of the entire workforce of the UK earns less than £15 per hour at present, some have asked whether a £15 minimum wage would be fair.

-There are two key concerns for raising the minimum wage to such levels, Professor of Economics at LSE, Alan Manning told The Big Issue.
+There are two key concerns for raising the minimum wage to such levels, Alan Manning, professor of economics at LSE, told The Big Issue.

-Firstly, if employers are unable to pay wages at the level mandated by the government, they will have to employ fewer staff, he said, leading to redundancies or a halt in hiring new workers.
+If employers are unable to pay wages at the level mandated by the government, they will have to employ fewer staff, leading to redundancies or a halt in hiring new workers.

 Secondly, Manning says it could impact on motivations to get jobs which require higher levels of training, skill or stress.